zettsu-t/sudokusse/sudokusse.md

 ### Check C++ functions and assembly macros

-Change current directory to _unittest/_ and execute
+Change your working directory to _unittest/_ and execute

 ```bash
 make
 ```

-If the make command completes successfully, it generated _unittest*_.exe executables, ran them and reported a testing result which indicates all tests passed.
+If the make command completes successfully, it generated _unittest*_.exe executables, ran them, and reported a testing result which indicates all tests passed.

 ## The inside of SudokuSSE

-SudokuSSE uses bitboards to represent sudoku puzzles.
+SudokuSSE uses bitboards to represent Sudoku puzzles.

-### C++ data structures to solve sudoku puzzles
+### C++ data structures to solve Sudoku puzzles

 #### Class SudokuCell

-A cell in a sudoku puzzle.
+A cell in a Sudoku puzzle.
 The puzzle contains 81 cells.
 The member `candidates_` contains candidate number set.

 #### Integer SudokuCellCandidates